tylertian123/engsci-notes/2026_winter/rob521_mobile_robots/lec28.md

 ![Sliding window filter SLAM is a hybrid between EKF-SLAM and full batch SLAM.](./imgs/lec28_3.png){width=100%}

 * Running batch SLAM online requires changes to limit the growth of the problem
-	* The sliding window filter marginalizes out old poses and invisible landmarks beyond the sliding window, but keeps poses within the window
+	* Sliding window filter: marginalize out old poses and invisible landmarks beyond the sliding window, but keeps poses within the window
 		* This is similar to a hybrid between EKF-SLAM/filtering based methods and batch SLAM
 		* However loop closure is still a problem
-	* The adaptive relative bundle adjustment approach applies optimization to a local window of active landmarks and poses, without making a consistent global map
+	* Adaptive relative bundle adjustment: represent poses relatively, and use an adaptive local window of active landmarks and poses for optimization
-		* Use coordinates relative to the current pose instead of global poses, so we can do locally consistent optimization
+		* This takes advantage of the fact that in a large scene, typically most of the map changes very little, so most of it does not need to be optimized over
+		* Landmark poses are represented relative to the robot pose that observed them, and robot poses are represented relative to the last pose
+			* This removes the need for a single privileged global coordinate frame, which makes optimization costly for very large problems, since with a global frame a small change in the pose of the first steps leads to huge swings in the poses of subsequent steps
+		* Only landmarks and robot poses within the active window are optimized
-		* The size of the active window adapts based on which poses have seen the current landmarks and agreement between poses and landmarks
+		* The active window adapts based on which poses have seen the current landmarks and the current error
+			* On loop closure, it starts by activating the most recent poses, and activates more as needed until the error drops below a threshold
-		* Old poses can still be activated to perform a loop closure
+			* This avoids having to optimize over every landmark and pose for a loop closure